+CHARLES LLOYD Biography

-CHARLES LLOYD "Lloyd, a sprightly 76 - is now probably the legend of sax to see live ... " Jazz Wise, August 2014 "Charles Lloyd is an international treasure."
-Carlos Santana "Follow the career of Charles Lloyd, and you see a map of great jazz across half a century.
+"Charles Lloyd is an international treasure."
+Carlos Santana

+"Follow the career of Charles Lloyd, and you see a map of great jazz across half a century.
 His shows, full of momentum and intuition, perfectly represent the idea that the best jazz needs to be experienced live."
-The New York Times "He's expansive in his musical discourse yet without a wasted note."
-Wall Street Journal "Jazz improvisation as complex and far-reaching as the Lloyd quartet had to offer can be a daunting listening experience. ...
+The New York Times

+"He's expansive in his musical discourse yet without a wasted note."
+Wall Street Journal

+"Jazz improvisation as complex and far-reaching as the Lloyd quartet had to offer can be a daunting listening experience. ...
 The listener is taken on a journey through gravity-less improvisational space.
 To the credit of Lloyd and his players, that journey was illuminated by one musical enlightenment after another."
-Los Angeles Times "Lloyd is one of the greats, rather like Joan Miro in modern art, he has no peer save himself.
+Los Angeles Times

+"Lloyd is one of the greats, rather like Joan Miro in modern art, he has no peer save himself.
 Music of total transport and delight."
+Jazzwise

-Jazzwise Recent honors:
+Recent honors:

-2012 Brass Note on Beale Street 2013 Montreal International Jazz Festival Miles Davis Award 2014 Laureate Alfa Jazz International Music Award 2014 Monterey Jazz Festival Jazz Legend Award 2015 NEA Jazz Master Fellow The critical consensus is that Charles Lloyd has never sounded better.
+- 2012 Brass Note on Beale Street - 2013 Montreal International Jazz Festival Miles Davis Award - 2014 Laureate Alfa Jazz International Music Award - 2014 Monterey Jazz Festival Jazz Legend Award - 2015 NEA Jazz Master Fellow - 2015 Honorary Doctorate Berklee School of Music - 2016 Lobero Ghostlight Society Artist Luminary Award - 2016 JJA Tenor Saxophonist of the year - 2016 Bohemia Jazz Award (Czechoslovakia) - 2016 Memphis Music Hall of Fame - 2016 Downbeat Critics Poll Group of the Year "Charles Lloyd New Quartet" - 2017 Lifetime Achievement Award, Jazz Gallery - 2017 JJA Tenor Saxophonist of the year - 2017 JJA Medium Group, Charles Lloyd & the Marvels - 2017 San Sebastian Jazz Festival Lifetime Achievement Award

+The critical consensus is that Charles Lloyd has never sounded better.
 The depth of his expression reflects a lifetime of experience.
 Lloyd has a legendary history in the music world, and could certainly be in a position to slow down and rest on his laurels.
-But looking back has never been of great interest to this tender warrior; this seeker of beauty and truth.
-"Go forward," is his motto, as he keeps shifting to a higher, well calibrated gear.
+But looking back has never been of great interest to this tender warrior; "Go forward," is his motto, as he keeps shifting to a higher, well calibrated gear.
+In 2015 he became a National Endowment for the Arts Jazz Master and was awarded an honorary doctorate from Berklee College of Music.

 His concerts and recordings are events of pristine beauty and elegance, full of intensely felt emotion and passion that touches deep inside the heart.
 This is not entertainment, but the powerful uncorrupted expression of beauty through music.
 When music vibrates, the soul vibrates and touches the spirit within.
 "Mr. Lloyd has come up with a strange and beautiful distillation of the American experience, part abandoned and wild, part immensely controlled and sophisticated."
-Peter Watrous, The New York Times Charles Lloyd was born in Memphis, Tennessee, on March 15, 1938.
+Peter Watrous, The New York Times

+Charles Lloyd was born in Memphis, Tennessee, on March 15, 1938.
 Like New Orleans, 400 miles to the south on the Mississippi, Memphis has a rich river culture and musical heritage saturated in blues, gospel and jazz.
 Lloyd's ancestry of African, Cherokee, Mongolian, and Irish reflects a similar rich culture.
 He was given his first saxophone at the age of 9, and was riveted to 1940's radio broadcasts by Charlie Parker, Coleman Hawkins, Lester Young, Billie Holiday and Duke Ellington.
 His early teachers included pianist Phineas Newborn and saxophonist Irvin Reason.
 His closest childhood friend was the great trumpeter Booker Little.
 As a teenager Lloyd played jazz with saxophonist George Coleman and was a sideman for blues greats Johnny Ace, Bobby Blue Bland, Howlin' Wolf and B.B.
 King.